-In March 2022; Nick and Hannah Anderson returned to Trewithen, and took the opportunity to photograph their visit, hi-lighting the elegance of the Guild Anderson’s kitchen design for this magnificent home.
+In March 2022; Nick and Hannah Anderson returned to Trewithen, and took the opportunity to photograph their visit, hi-lighting the elegance of the Guild Anderson’s bespoke kitchen design for this magnificent home.

 Trewithen is one of Cornwall’s finest examples of eighteenth century Grade I Palladian architecture.
 Palladian architecture is a European architectural style derived from and inspired by the designs of the Venetian architect Andrea Palladio (1508–1580).
 Palladio’s work was strongly based on classical symmetry, perspective and strict proportion.